r-moruju/CI_PP3_HL/README.md

 5. Under Config Vars store any sensitive data you saved in .json file.
 Name 'Key' field as 'CREDS', copy the content of .json file and paste it to 'Value' field.
 Also add another config var with key 'PORT' and value '8000'.
 6. Under the 'Confing Vars click on 'Add buildpack" button (further dependencies).
 For this project, I set up 'Python' and 'node.js' in that order.
 7. Go to "Deploy" tab and select "GitHub" in "Deployment method"
-8. To link up our Heroku app to our Github repository code enter your repository name, click 'Search' and then 'Connect' when it shows below
+8. To link up your Heroku app to our Github repository code enter your repository name, click 'Search' and then 'Connect' when it shows below
 9. Choose the branch you want to buid your app from
 10. If prefered, click on "Enable Automatic Deploys", which keeps the app up to date with your GitHub repository
 11. Wait for the app to build.
 Once ready you will see the “App was successfully deployed” message and a 'View' button to take you to your deployed link.